suzyido7/ZoneViewer/README.md

 ZoneViewer is a simple tool that gets from the Backend a list of Zones.
 The user can:
 1. See all the zones
-2. Create a new zone
+2. Create a new zone - click with the mouse on 4 locations in the area and a new zone will be created automaically.
-3. Delete an existing zone
+3. Delete an existing zone - browse the zones using the "next shape" and "prev shape" until you get to the desired zone to delete.
+Then click "delete shape"

 ## Available Scripts